 Case Report

 The patient was a 29-year-old lady (body weight 83 kg, body mass index 29.3 kg/m2) with a history of chronic abdominal pain related to chronic pancreatitis.
 At the time of her initial visit she was in the emergency room or hospitalized on a weekly basis.
 Her history dated back 13 years and she had been on narcotics for 6 years.
 She had undergone 7 ERCPs over the years and MRI had shown pancreas divisum.
-Our own MRI scoring system21 indicated minimal pancreatic damage (atrophy, 1/6).
+Our own MRI scoring system[21] indicated minimal pancreatic damage (atrophy, 1/6).
 The pre-operative C-peptide was 1.75 ng/mL and hemoglobin A1c was 5.5%.
+We also considered gall stone disease, alcohol and completed a genetic analysis for common hereditary gene mutations that are causally associated with chronic pancreatitis.
 She had also reported having developed thrombosis related to PICC line placement on multiple occasions at an outside institution.
 During her evaluation we obtained hypercoagulability studies, which included factor V Leiden mutation, prothrombin gene mutation, plasminogen activator inhibitor (PAI)-1 gene mutation and level, clotting factor VII, VII, protein C, protein S levels, methylenetetrahydrofolate reductase (MTHFR) gene mutations and an autoimmune thrombophilia screen.
 She was found to be homozygous for the 4G variant of the PAI-1 gene and heterozygote for the MTHFR A1298C.

-Her surgery was performed using the technique described earlier22 and islet infusion was also done through splenic vein stump.
+Her surgery was performed using the technique described earlier[22] and islet infusion was also done through splenic vein stump.
 Islet preparation was performed at the cGMP facility in the Islet Cell Laboratory at the Georgetown University Hospital.

 The pancreas was explanted post 1 and half min of warm ischemia time and placed immediately into an ice-cold Viaspan solution in a sterile container and delivered to the lab on ice.
 On arrival of the lab, the pancreatic duct was cannulated after trimming.
+The pancreas was then divided into two portions at the neck.
+On the cut surface both openings of the pancreatic duct were cannulated with a 14-gauge cannula and connected with a 60cc syringe through an extension tube.
 A warm mixed enzyme solution of collagenase, buffers, and proteases were infused directly into the cannulated pancreatic duct using a 60 cc syringe.
 The parenchyma was then repeatedly injected with mixed enzyme solution under manual pressure generated by a 60 cc syringe to monitor the gland for optimal distension and distribution of the enzyme solution throughout the parenchyma.
-The distended pancreas was then digested using the semi-automated method of Ricordi23.
+The distended pancreas was then digested using the semi-automated method of Ricordi[23].
 The pancreas weighed 65.9 g.
 The total cold ischemia time from removal of the pancreas to completion of trimming was 51 min.
 The digestion rate was 92.2% post 18 min of digestion.
-After purification using a modified continuous density gradient method with cell processor COBE299124, the final pellet was reduced from 36 mL to 12 mL25.
+After purification using a modified continuous density gradient method with cell processor COBE2991[24], the final pellet was reduced from 36 mL to 12 mL[25].
 The total islet yield was 459164 IEQ which was quantified as islet equivalents (IEQ) by normalizing the islet mass to an islet size of 150micrometer diameter.
 The islet recovery was 7552 IEQ/gram of pancreas tissue.
 The final pellet was suspended with 5% human serum albumin and 35 units of Heparin per kilogram of patient body weight.
 The islet infusion dose was 5532 IEQ per kilogram recipient body weight (IEQ/kg).